 When I moved in to the Cohousing Co-op in 2000, it changed my life.
 The houses had just been built, and I’d been part of the group for seven years to get to this point.

 It started in the 1990s when I came across a notice for the Cohousing Co-operative, a group that was trying to get funding for affordable rental housing to build a cohousing village-like development.

 I went along to some meetings and decided to join.
 It was a group of people who’d already been doing this for a couple of years and they’d put the notice out to get some new members because they were struggling to keep going.
 There was three of us joined that meeting, and not long after, the state government agreed to fund the co-op under the Community Housing Program.

-For another seven years we lived in difficult conditions, paying too much income in rent and not always having enough money for food or heating or to keep the car on the road.
+For years we lived in difficult conditions, paying too much income in rent and not always having enough money for food or heating or to keep the car on the road.
 Sometimes between houses we were homeless.

 When we eventually moved in to the co-op it was an amazing relief to know that the rent was going to be affordable and we could stay as long as we wanted.
-It had taken seven years of paying for childcare to go out to meetings in the evening to get the co-op up and running, but it was definitely worth it.
+It had taken years of paying for childcare to go out to meetings in the evening to get the co-op up and running, but it was definitely worth it.

 We had been able to have input into the design of the houses and were around during the build to help with all the decisions that needed to be made along the way.
 We each painted the inside of our houses, to help keep the costs down.
 I remember my dad coming and helping to paint the ceilings!